MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/ios-configure-features.md

     > ![VPN config connect on demand](images/ios-vpn-config.png)

 > [!NOTE]
 > Web Protection will not be available when VPN is disabled.
-To re-enable Web Protection, open Microsoft Defender for Endpoint app on the device and click on **Start VPN**.
+To re-enable Web Protection, open the Microsoft Defender for Endpoint app on the device and click or tap **Start VPN**.

 ### Co-existence of multiple VPN profiles